-The members of the Board of Directors elected by the general meeting may receive consultancy fees for services provided to the Company.
+The members of the Board of Directors elected by the general meeting may, in addition to fees resolved by the general meeting, receive consultancy fees for services provided to the Company.
 Such services must contribute to the Company's business strategy and long-term interests, including its sustainability, and may not relate to regular board work.
 Any consultancy fee shall be based on market terms and may for each member of the Board of Directors not exceed the annual remuneration for the board assignment.
 The above applies correspondingly to services performed by a wholly-owned company of a member of the Board of Directors.